Copyright law of the Philippines: Amendments to the copyright law

 In May 2023, Representative Joey Salceda authored House Bill No. 7600, approved on final reading by the 19th Congress of the Philippines, aims to strengthen the powers and functions of the Intellectual Property Office of the Philippines.

 The Philippine Senate Committee on Trade, Commerce and Entrepreneurship's Senate Bill Nos.
 2150 and 2385 aim to amend the 27-year old IP Code by enabling online site blocking to protect intellectual property rights against online piracy.
-Various stakeholders, including CitizenWatch Philippines, Stratbase ADR Institute, and various Filipino entertainers like Edu Manzano and Shaina Magdayao, supported the proposed site blocking provision and called for its immediate passage.
+Various stakeholders, including CitizenWatch Philippines, Stratbase ADR Institute, BK3 (Bantay Konsyumer, Kalsada, Kuryente), Viva Communications, Globe Telecom, and various Filipino entertainers like Edu Manzano and Shaina Magdayao, supported the proposed site blocking provision and called for its immediate passage.

 In July 2024, Barba and Secretary Alfredo E. Pascual submitted proposed amendments to modernize the IP Code, Republic Act 8293.
 The revisions include measures to combat online piracy, the authority for a site-blocking order, increase in penalties, copyright infringement enforcements and changes to trademark regulations.

+In November 2025, the International Intellectual Property Alliance (IIPA), based in the United States, told the Office of the United States Trade Representative to engage with the Philippine government concerning "problematic" amendment bills in the legislature that they claimed may "erode the country's copyright protection", specifically the extended collective licensing mechanism and vague language on the mandatory accreditation of the collective management organizations with the IPOPHL.
+IIPA also suggested extending the copyright duration to 70 years (from current 50 years) and replacing the "open-ended" fair use system with the "closed-list" fair dealing system.